merlinkv/ZX_Multiface_3_Enhanced/README.md

 # ATTENTION

-This project was made for the retro community and not for resale on eBay or other auction sites.
+This project was made for the retro community and not for commercial purpouses.
 So only retro hardware forums and individual people can build this project.

-IT'S NOT FOR SALE ON EBAY OR OTHER AUCTION SITES.
+ITS SALE ON EBAY OR OTHER AUCTION SITES IS PROHIBITED

 # Note

 I take no responsibiltiy for any damage to any equipment that results from the use of this board.

 USE AT YOUR OWN RISK!

+# Versions 1.5D & 1.5DE - August 12, 2021

+A better routing of the boards has been carried out and a power LED has been added.

+Version 1.5DE has a rear expansion port.

 # Version 1.4D - December 1, 2020